ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 1. Launch Watson OpenScale.

-   1. From the IBM Cloud Dashboard, click Services.
+   1. From the **IBM Cloud Dashboard**, click **Services**.
-   2. Click Watson OpenScale
+   2. Click **Watson OpenScale**.
-   3. Click the Launch Application button.
+   3. Click the **Launch Application** button.

-2. When prompted about running automatic setup, click the Auto setup button.
+2. When prompted about running automatic setup, click the **Auto setup** button.
-3. From the Insights dashboard, click the **Show beta features** button.
+3. From the **Insights** dashboard, click the **Show beta features** button.

 ## Set up your beta environment by using a Python notebook
 {: #mrm-risk-config-ovr-wos-only-notebook}

+Many of the functions of the auto setup option, can be replicated by running a Python notebook in Watson Studio.
+Although the results are the same, by choosing to run a notebook, you can gain experience that can more readily be applied to your own data, models, and pre-prod or prod systems.

 ### Prerequisites

-Before you begin using the model risk management features, you’ll need to set up the following services on IBM Cloud:
+Before you begin using the model risk management (MRM) features, you’ll need to set up the following services on IBM Cloud:

 -	Watson OpenScale, which provides MRM features and metrics
 -	Watson Machine Learning (2 separate instances, one for pre-prod and one for prod), which provides the engine for creating predictive models.
 This tutorial shows how to use Watson Machine Learning as model serving engine, but you can also use any other supported ML engine)
 -	Watson Studio, which provides the ability to run notebooks and secure assets.
 (This tutorial shows how to use Watson Studio to create the provided sample models, but you can also use any other IDE to build models)
 -	[Optional] Cloud Object Storage, which gives you a place to store model assets, such as training dat1.
 For the tutorial, you’ll use an internal database, however, you might want to set up Cloud Object Storage for your own work.
-- In addition to the previously mentioned services, you must also have the following sample file: IBM_Cloud_MRM.ipyn2.
+- In addition to the previously mentioned services, you must also have the following sample file: IBM_Cloud_MRM.ipynb.
 The file can be downloaded from the following Box folder: https://ibm.box.com/v/modelriskmanagement/

 ### Steps